 Gin is definitely the drink of the moment and we’re rather partial to the botanical blends of our local Cotswolds Distillery, not far from the Estate in Stourton.
 They run regular, pre-booked tours that introduce you to their distilling methods, topped off with a tasting session.

 The true Englishman or woman is never deterred by the drizzle.
-They simply borrow a pair of Hunter wellies and a brolly from reception and take a puddle-hopping saunter down to Broadway village, pop into a country pub for a spirit-stirring drink, and then head back up to dry off by the fire.
+They simply borrow a pair of Muck boots and a brolly from reception and take a puddle-hopping saunter down to Broadway village, pop into a country pub for a spirit-stirring drink, and then head back up to dry off by the fire.

 Catch a film